yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous delivery in VSTS and Azure.md

 1. What available system should you use to automate software builds and deployments of the application?

-2. Explain how you can continuously deploy new builds directly to the cloud without interfering with the production site
+2. Explain how you can continuously deploy new builds directly to the cloud without interfering with the production site.

-3. Document how to integrate unit tests into the continuous delivery process so that when a test fails to pass, the deployment process is flagged and stopped
+3. Document how to integrate unit tests into the continuous delivery process so that when a test fails to pass, the deployment process is flagged and stopped.

-4. Explain how you can test a new build simultaneously with an existing build, like an A/B test
+4. Explain how you can test a new build simultaneously with an existing build, like an A/B test.

 5. Why shouldn't we have multiple long lived branches in source control?

-6. Create a plan on how to switch the source control location from Visual Studio Team Services to GitHub
+6. Create a plan on how to switch the source control location from Visual Studio Team Services to GitHub.

 *Enhance system logging functionality*

-1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard
+1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard.

 2. Implement a solution to enhance the application logs to provide more useful performance and application behavior details, specifically around browser metrics and application dependencies.
 Discuss which visualization, or dashboard, options exist for the log results.
 Existing App Service logs already cover these topics:

-    -  **Detailed Error Logging**---detailed error information for HTTP status codes that indicate a failure (status code 400 or greater)
+    -  **Detailed Error Logging**---detailed error information for HTTP status codes that indicate a failure (status code 400 or greater).

-    -  **Failed Request Tracing**---detailed information on failed requests, including a trace of the Internet Information Server IIS components used to process the request and the time taken in each component
+    -  **Failed Request Tracing**---detailed information on failed requests, including a trace of the Internet Information Server IIS components used to process the request and the time taken in each component.

-    -  **Web Server Logging**---information about HTTP transactions using the W3C extended log file format
+    -  **Web Server Logging**---information about HTTP transactions using the W3C extended log file format.

-    -  **Application Diagnostics**---trace messages as defined in the source code
+    -  **Application Diagnostics**---trace messages as defined in the source code.

     -  **Deployment Logs**